fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Set-AzureSqlDatabaseServer.md

 # Set-AzureSqlDatabaseServer

 ## SYNOPSIS
-Modifies the properties of an ssSDS server.
+Modifies the properties of an Azure SQL Database server.

 ## SYNTAX